yotarok/flacenc-rs/README.md

 ## Feature Flags

-`flacenc` has a few Cargo features that changes the internal behaviors and APIs.
+`flacenc` has a few Cargo features that change the internal behaviors and APIs.

+- `decode`: Enables decoder-related features such as bit-stream parsing, and component to signal conversion. `flacenc` employs [`nom`](https://crates.io/crates/nom) as a bitstream parser toolkit, and enabling this feature adds dependency to it.
 - `experimental`: Enables experimental coding algorithms that are typically slower.
 Due to its experimental nature, there's no documentation on how to activate each algorithm.
 You may need to explore `flacenc::config` module or